Tahir-Siddique/3Clicks/README.md

 ## How to run?

-To run the server by dingle command
+To run the server by single ngle command

 ```bash
 bash run.sh